COS301-SE-2025/Weather-to-Wear/docs/backend-auth.md

 npx prisma generate
 ```

+NOTE: For prototyping purposes, "npx dotenv -e .env.studio -- prisma db push" will be run in the terminal to create the database and tables without migrations.
+This is useful for quick iterations during development. ( Reason being that the migrations were giving errors.)

 NOTE: `npx prisma generate` in `app-backend` must be ran before any running the subsystem locally or using any testing.

 ---